Drum and bugle corps (classic): Drum lines

 Classic corps drum lines of the 1950s and 1960s used fewer exotic percussion instruments and relied instead on the stadium-filling power of a traditional line (or "battery") consisting of six or eight 12 in by 15 in double-tension maple snare and tenor drum shells and two or occasionally three 26 in by 12 in bass drums with an ornamental shell covering of hard plastic in a glossy sparkle or pearlescent finish.

 Until 1965, usually only one cymbalist was used in the field corps although two or even three cymbalists were not uncommon, especially on parade.

 Until 1963, bass drummers used one stick or mallet and provided the foundation note in the battery.
 But in that year, drum instructors nationwide added two-stick rudimental bass-drumming to their drumlines, a historic style adopted from fife and drum corps.
 While rudimental bass drummers now had more to do, the one-stick bass drummers were often kept on as "foundation bass" or "straight bass" (also as standard bass) drummers.
 (In the 1930s and 1940s, those corps bass drummers using two mallets were termed as scotch bass drummers.)

 Until 1965 single tenor drums were commonplace in some corps, the single tenor drum, beaten by 2 soft or hard mallets in the tradition of British corps of drums, served in the same role as the snare drums but without the snares below.
-The action of beating the mallets was following the British, Dutch or US Marine Corps practice, in which the tenors played as either flourishing tenors following British precedence or rhythm tenors similar to snares.
+The action of beating the mallets was following the British, Dutch or US Marine Corps practice, in which the tenor drummers played their drums as either flourishing tenors following British precedence or rhythm tenors similar to snares.
 The first multiple tenor drums appeared in 1966 and would be adopted by many corps in later years.
-A few corps even mounted glockenspiel in the bell lyre form as part of their percussion unit.
+A few corps even mounted glockenspiel in the vertical bell lyre form as part of their percussion unit.

 The older-type, less-expensive and lighter single-tension drums, such as most corps used through the 1940s, were most often ordered for novice and feeder "cadet" corps.

 Until 1956, drum heads were of stretched unborn calfskin, but beginning in 1957 the Ludwig Drum Company introduced mylar drum heads that gave a crisper sound and were impervious to damp weather.

 The movement in classic corps is to drums which retain the Golden Age's unique sound.